Skip to Content

 Place a large wok or frying pan over low to medium heat and pour in the oil.

-leave it to warm for a few seconds.
+Leave it to warm for a few seconds.

 Add the curry leaves(substitute with a bay leaf), and pandan(opt out if this ingredient is not available to you) and let it sizzle.